Lighthouse perched on the cliff edge on Rathlin island.

 1. Marvel at the Giant’s Causeway

-Catch the beautiful narrow-gauge heritage train on the Giant's Causeway & Bushmills Railway route and arrive in style at the iconic hexagonal stones.
-Take in the amazing visitor centre and experience the power of the mighty Mr Finn McCool.
-Clues of his existence including the Giant’s Boot and Wishing Chair – can be spotted throughout an exploration of the causeway, which is accessible by foot.
+Catch the beautiful narrow-gauge heritage train on the Giant's Causeway & Bushmills Railway route and arrive in style at the site of the iconic hexagonal stones.
+Take in the amazing visitor centre and experience the power of the mighty Finn McCool.
+Clues of his existence - including the Giant’s Boot and Wishing Chair – can be spotted throughout an exploration of the causeway, which is accessible by foot.

 2. Walk Carrick-a-Rede Rope Bridge

 Once you dare to walk the Carrick-a-Rede Rope Bridge, remember there’s only one way back to collect your National Trust certificate.
-Yes, you’ll have to do it again.
+Yes, you’ll have to do it again!
 But it’s so worth it.
-You will be hard pushed to find better scenery and natural beauty on the island, an old salmon fishery that you cross to.
+You will be hard pushed to find nicer scenery than that on the tiny island, an old salmon fishery that you cross the bridge to.

 3. Sail away to Rathlin Island

-When the sun’s rays are low over Dunluce Castle, your iconic holiday snap of the Antrim coastline is waiting to happen.
+When the sun’s rays are low over Dunluce Castle, your iconic holiday snap of the Antrim coastline is literally, on the horizon.
 This evocative castle lost its kitchen when it fell into the sea one stormy night.
-Its stories, together with those of the nearby abandoned village of Dunluce, still being uncovered by archaeologists, are well worth exploring.
+The stories of its history, together with those of the nearby abandoned village of Dunluce (which are still being uncovered by archaeologists), are well worth exploring.

 5. Taste the finest Irish whiskey

-The heat and the smells are lovely as you take a tour through the still actively working Old Bushmills Distillery on the banks of the River Bush.
+The smells are lovely and serenade the senses as you take a tour through the still active Old Bushmills Distillery on the banks of the River Bush.
 It's an interesting experience and gets you fired up for the fabulous tasting experience at the end.
-Then have lunch, browse the lovely shop for souvenirs, or buy a nice single malt and let the distillery personalise the label for you.
+Follow this with lunch, a browse through the lovely gift shop for souvenirs, and the purchase of a nice single malt with a personalised label.

 6. Drive the iconic Causeway Coastal Route

-You need a day or two or a long weekend to really delve deep into the iconic Causeway Coastal Route by car.
-It runs through unrivalled scenery and links ancient castles, amazing geological formations, golden beaches and picturesque seaside towns and villages.
-Alternatively, opt to cycle the route and really engage with the experience as you are rewarded with the amazing sights and challenges too, such as the dreaded steep ascent of Torr Head.
+You need a day or two (or ideally a long weekend!) to really delve deep into the iconic Causeway Coastal Route by car.
+It takes you through unrivalled scenery and links ancient castles, amazing geological formations, golden beaches and picturesque seaside towns and villages.
+Alternatively, opt to cycle the route and really engage with the experience as you are rewarded with the amazing sights and the challenges too, including the dreaded steep ascent of Torr Head.

 7. Get on the Game of Thrones trail

 As the world of Game of Thrones is never far away, some ‘set jetting’ should be on your County Antrim itinerary.
-Re-live scenes or stand in the spots where the blockbuster TV series was filmed.
-Be sure to see the mysterious Dark Hedges, the foreboding Cushendun Caves and picturesque Ballintoy Harbour.
+Re-live scenes and stand in the spots where the blockbuster TV series was filmed.
+Be sure to visit the mysterious Dark Hedges, the foreboding Cushendun Caves and picturesque Ballintoy Harbour.
 For gossip and behind-the-scenes tales, talk to the locals or book a tour.